bloominstituteoftechnology/JavaScript-I/README.md

 To better understand objects, you really just need to write more of them.
 The [objects.js](assignments/objects.js) file contains several challenges centered around a theme of interns starting at a new job.
 The Human Resources team needs information about the new hires.
 Use your new found object skills answer vital questions for HR.

-* Read the instructions found within the file carefully to finish the challenges.
+* Read the instructions found within the file carefully to finish the challenges
-* Complete each challenge presented before moving on to Arrays.
+* Don't work on stretch until you have completed all assignments

 ### Arrays

 The [arrays.js](assignments/arrays.js) assignment takes us through a large data set of used cars.
 You have been asked to help a used car business with some customer requests based on their inventory.
 Use for loops and arrays to solve their problems.

 * Utilize the the array `inventory` to complete your challenges
-* You are not permitted to use map, reduce, or filter to solve these problems.
-Only use a basic for loop.
+* Use any array method you see fit to solve the problem
-* Complete each challenge presented before moving on to stretch.
+* Don't work on stretch until you have completed all assignments

 ### Arrow Function Syntax